Amaldeep98/Memory-Monster/README.md

 - Allocate memory by specifying the amount in MB.
 - View currently allocated memory.
-- Clear all allocated memory with a button.
+- Clear all allocated memory with a button..

 ## How to Run